aricalves/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  JeoParty!

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  A simple Jeopardy trivia game.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  This app will give you a random Jeopardy clue, in varying difficulty and category.
+A correct answer will increase a user's score which will be saved so you can come back and play more later.

 ## Problem ##
   > Describe the problem your product solves.

+  There are not enough Jeopardy apps out there.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This app will be simple enough to use anywhere at any time.
+Great while on long distance drives!

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Do you love Jeopardy?
+Do you wish you could play Jeopardy anywhere, anytime?
+Do you want to play in a completely unstructured and miscellaneous way?
+Well, Oh boy!
+Have I got something for you...
+Introducing JeoParty!
+The app that finds actual Jeopardy questions and brings them straight to the comfort of your own computer!

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  It is so easy to get started.
+All you have to do to save your score is enter a username!
+To practice your JeoParty!, and play anonymously before attempting to increase your score.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Wow!
+I can'nt imagine another day without JeoParty!
+It's so entertaining.
+It most certainly was not made in a weekend."
+    - Satisfied Customer

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Yes.